kodadot/developers/developers/core-concepts/polkadot/parachains/kodadot-substrate-api.md

 head:
   - - meta
     - name: description
-      content: The `sub-api` is a powerful utility developed by KodaDot for managing connections with multiple parachains in a network.
-This documentation provides an overview of its key features and shows how to use them effectively.
-Learn how to install the `sub-api` package, use the `ApiFactory` and `InstaApi` classes, leverage helper functions, hooks, and types, and see usage examples for fetching chain properties and listening for the `connect` event.
-The `sub-api` package is an integral part of KodaDot's developer toolbox and should simplify the task of connecting to and interacting with multiple parachains.
+      content: The `sub-api` is a powerful utility developed by KodaDot for managing connections with multiple parachains in a network....
+Learn more.
 ---

 # Sub API